How Alcohol Disrupts Sleep: A Functional Medicine Perspective on Restorative Rest

 This shift can shorten sleep onset latency and create a calming sensation, which is why alcohol is often perceived as a sleep aid.
 (2)

-What Happens as Alcohol Is Metabolized
+What Happens to the Brain as Alcohol Is Metabolized Overnight

 As blood alcohol levels decline during the night, the neurochemical balance reverses (3):